yuvalze/mobile-flashcards-yuval/README.md

 `yarn start`

 ### Running the tests
-This application tested on Android
+This application was tested on Android OS.
-Install Expo Client App from a device's Andoriod App Store Or
+Install Expo Client App from a device's Andoriod App Store.
-Run Expo Client App on your computer in a device Emulator/Simulator